NickMcConnell/Beleriand/docs/command.rst

 ====================

 The following command descriptions are listed as the command name plus the default key to use it.
-For those who prefer the original "roguelike" keyset, the name and key of the roguelike command is also shown if it is different.
+For those who prefer the "Angband-like" keyset, the name and key of the Angband-like command is also shown if it is different.
 Then comes a brief description of the command, including information about alternative methods of specifying the command in each keyset, when needed.